helenolicurgo/aws-cloudformation-templates/README.md

 Only personal and study templates.
 Always under construction.

-JSON is the main format (it's verbose, I know, but it's much more clear for me to read)
+JSON is the main format, but I'm moving to YAML format.

 List of the templates: